FriendsOfSymfony/FOSRestBundle/README.md

 View support
 ------------

+The view layer makes it possible to write format agnostic controllers, by placing a layer between the Controller and the generation of the final output via the templating or a Serializer encoder.

 Registering a custom encoder requires modifying your configuration options.
 Following is an example adding support for a custom RSS encoder while removing support for xml.